 Some are done in bass relief, others in a traditional flat layers of colored sand or

 powder.
-Catholic symbols prevail in the sand paintings.
+Christian symbols prevail in the sand paintings.

 Day of the Dead